 Character development should extend into every aspect of a child’s life.
 Character development should also extend into every aspect of Cub Scouting.
 Cub Scout leaders should strive to use the 12 points of the Scout Law throughout all elements of the program—service projects, ceremonies, games, skits, songs, crafts, and all the other activities enjoyed at den and pack meetings

 Character can be defined as the collection of core values by an individual that leads to moral commitment and action.

 Character development should challenge Cub Scouts to experience core values

 in six general areas: God, world, country, community, family, and self.

 The goals of the Cub Scout leader are

 - to seek out and maximize the many opportunities to incorporate character development

-- to convince the young Cub Scout that character is important to the individual, to his family, community, country, world, and God
+- to help the young Cub Scout understand that character is important to the individual, to his family, community, country, world, and God

 Character development should not be viewed as something done occasionally as part of a separate program, or as part of only one area of life.
 For in reality, character development is a part of everything a Cub Scout does.
 Character development lessons can be found in every aspect of the Cub Scouting experience.